Ready, Set, Woof! A Dog Travel Packing Guide

 A calm, organized way to pack for adventures with your dog

-Traveling with your dog should feel exciting, not overwhelming.
-A thoughtful packing system helps keep your pup comfortable, safe, and happy — while allowing you to stay relaxed and enjoy the journey.
-This dog-friendly travel packing checklist is designed to help you pack confidently and avoid the stress of forgetting something important.
+This dog-friendly travel packing checklist is designed to help you pack confidently and avoid the stress of forgetting something important when traveling with your dog.
 These are the essentials I rely on for dog-friendly trips, from quick getaways to longer adventures.
+For colder destinations, easy-to-put-on dog coats can make daily walks much less stressful.

-◦ Dog Food & Feeding Essentials
+Dog Food & Feeding Essentials

 Dry kibble (remember your measuring scoop)